nstamboglis/BigTechPrep/BigTech_InterviewPrep.md

     WHERE B.SALARY > 50000

+    * The WHERE condition specified at the end is applied AFTER the left join is made, hence the results will depend on the join results across the two tables.
+Assuming that we have no duplicated records in table 1 and in table 2, then the answer is less than 100 records.
+More specifically, we will find the number of records in table 2 who are also in table 1 and that satisfy the salary condition.

 * Given a csv file with ID and Quantity columns, 50million records, and the size of the data is 2gig, write a program to aggregate the QUANTITY column.

+    * SOLUTION: The below is a postgresql solution assuming that we have all super user access and that the server we're using can access the csv file directly.
+        * FIRST: I specify the table where I'm storing all the data
+            ```
+            CREATE TABLE import_info (
+                id_num SERIAL,
+                ID CHAR(16),
+                Quantity NUM,
+                PRIMARY KEY (id_num)
+            )
+            ```
+        * SECOND: I input the data (again, assuming that the server can read the file) using the COPY function
+            ```
+            COPY import_info(ID, Quantity)
+            FROM 'file_path\my_file.csv'
+            DELIMITER = ','
+            CSV HEADER;
+            ```
 * How would you find the top 5 highest-selling items from a list of order histories?
+    * SOLUTION: Assume I have a table orders with these columns: "order_id", "order_date", "customer_id", "item_id".
+I then create the query below
+        ```
+        SELECT
+            count(order.order_id) as n_order,
+            order.item_id
+        GROUP BY order.item_id
+        ORDER BY n_order DESC
+        LIMIT 5;
+        ```
+        Assuming, instead, that we want to extract the top 5 by month, we have
+        ```
+        SELECT
+            count(order.order_id) as n_order,
+            order.item_id,
+            to_char(order_date, 'YYYY-MM') as my_date,
+            rank() as my_ranking
+        GROUP BY my_date, order.item_id
+        ORDER BY my_date ASC, n_order DESC
+        WHERE my_ranking <= 5;
+        ```

 * Given three columns of data, how would you compare the first three to the last three?
+    * The question is unclear: are we comparing the first three columns of a dataset to the last three column of the dataset, or are we comparing the first three rows of those columns to the last three rows of the same columns?
+    *  First option: comparing columns
+        ```
+        SELECT
+         CASE
+            WHEN table1.col1 = table1.col4 then 'T'
+            ELSE 'F'
+         END AS check1,
+         CASE
+            WHEN table1.col2 = table1.col5 then 'T'
+            ELSE 'F'
+         END AS check2,
+         CASE
+            WHEN table1.col3 = table1.col6 then 'T'
+            ELSE 'F'
+         END AS check3
+       FROM table1;
+        ```
+    * Second option: comparing rows
+        ```
+        SELECT
+        data_col-last_data_col as my_comparison
+        FROM (
+            SELECT
+                table1.data_col,
+                (select table.data_col from table1 order by table.data_col desc) as last_data_col
+            FROM table1
+            LIMIT 3
+        ) tab1;
+        ```
 * How do you calculate the median for a given column of numbers in a data set?
 * Provided a table with user_id and the dates they visited the platform, find the top 100 users with the longest continuous streak of visiting the platform as of yesterday.
 * Provided a table with page_id, event timestamp, and an on/off status flag, find the number of pages that are currently on.
+    * SOLUTION: I assume we have the following table as a starting point: my_table (page_id, timestamp, status).
+The query solution thus becomes:
+        ```
+        SELECT
+            tab1.page_id
+        FROM(
+            SELECT
+             my_table.page_id,
+             max(my_table.timestamp),
+             my_table.status
+            FROM my_table
+            GROUP BY my_table.page_id
+        ) tab1
+        where tab1.status = 'on'
+        ```
 * What's the difference between a left join, a union, and a right join?
+    * Left join -> returns all records of table A and the matching records of table B;
+    * Right join -> returns all records of table B and the matching records of table A;
+    * Union -> returns all records of select statement A with all the records of select statement B.

 **Data structure and algorithms questions**